zkerezsi/ntp-attack-investigation/README.md

 I do not understand this paper completely but others might be able to prove or disprove what happens on my network is related to this.

 If I understand this right and it really is an attack then I am under attacked by the servers of political parties, institutions and companies like FIDESZ, Telekom, NIIF and and a company that can be connected to a hacker group at BME and all of my network traffic could be compromised.
-I might not be the only one who suffers from this.

 I made a list of some the resolved addresses my computer is talking to:

 - rave.fidesz.hu.ntp